mo'olelo for us stories for us

 About Kauakanilehua

 Kauakanilehua Māhoe Adams is a mixed Kanaka Maoli (Native Hawaiian) author and poet from Washington State.
 She earned her BA in English and Creative Writing from the University of Washington and her MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
 Her short story in verse, Braving the Storm, can be found in Cynthia Leitch Smith’s anthology Legendary Frybread Drive-in (Heartdrum/HarperCollins).
-Her poem Hawaiian Baby Food Circa 1997 was a finalist for the 2025 Steve Kowit Poetry Prize. her debut young adult verse novel, An Expanse of Blue, (Heartdrum/HarperCollins), is slated for publication in Summer 2026.
+Her poem Hawaiian Baby Food Circa 1997 was a finalist for the 2025 Steve Kowit Poetry Prize. her debut young adult verse novel, An Expanse of Blue, (Heartdrum/HarperCollins) hits shelves on May 19, 2026.
+Kaua lives in Carlsbad, California with her husband where she spends her time writing, reading, daydreaming, dancing hula, and bending to her dogs’ every wish and whim.

 Books